Penetration Testing Services

 We assess the quality of your device builds against security best practices.

 When selecting a Penetration Testing provider it’s important to ensure you choose the right one.
-Fidus Information Security are a TIGER scheme approved consultancy with our consultants holding some of the most recognised certifications in the industry, such as; CREST Certified Tester and Senior Security Tester.
+Fidus Information Security are an NCSC CHECK Green Light and TIGER scheme approved consultancy with our consultants holding some of the most recognised certifications in the industry, such as; CREST Certified Tester and Senior Security Tester.
 Along with this, Fidus are also a Cyber Essentials verified company.
 All of our assessments implement UK industry approved methodologies (OWASP, PETS, NIST) along with our internal methodologies.

 Certified Security Consultants

 Our team consists of CREST and TIGER scheme approved individuals who hold the following certifications; OSCP, CCT, SST and CISSP.